mishagavura/mishagavura/README.md

 * -telegram bots
 * -CRMs using the latest and the most powerful technologies

-* 🌍  I'm based in Ukraine
+* 🌍  I'm based in Canada, but my soul and heart belongs to Ukraine
 * ✉️  You can contact me at [info@evdev.dev](mailto:info@evdev.dev)